EkaterinaBolotskaya/LAPS_dir--hdf5/README.md

 Go to the [LAPS project website](http://verve.mit.edu/laps/templates.html) to create a JSON schema file.
 You can either manually fill the form or use templates to generate the required .json file.
 Save the created .json schema file to a location on your computer.

-## Project Overview

-The project aims to facilitate the storage and exchange of laboratory data by providing a standardized format.
-It utilizes a JSON file that contains information about the experiment, machine, the data obtained, etc.

 ## Directory Contents
 The project consists of four main functions: